influxdata/telegraf/docs/CONFIGURATION.md

 - **quiet**:
   Log only error level messages.

-- **logtarget**:
+- **logformat**:
-  Log target controls the destination for logs and can be one of "text", "structured" or, on Windows, "eventlog".
-The output file (if any) is determined by the "logfile" setting.
+  Log format controls the way messages are logged and can be one of "text", "structured" or, on Windows, "eventlog".
+The output file (if any) is determined by the `logfile` setting.

 - **logfile**:
   Name of the file to be logged to or stderr if unset or empty.
-This setting is ignored for the "eventlog" target.
+This setting is ignored for the "eventlog" format.

 - **logfile_rotation_interval**:
   The logfile will be rotated after the time interval specified.
 When set to